romland/xorzee/README.md

 - render overlay every frame (to facilitate animations)
 - Option to not stream video (and only stream when there is activity) -- can still stream motion
 - optionally add (hard) annotations on video stream (they go on recording as well)
+- why doesn't *.67 (the dev one) pick up neighbour *.194 (zero) -- (vice versa works) ... huh!
+	It is not my code, I think.
+The announcements from 194 does not show up in avahi-browse either.
+Weird.
+	- So, either avahi is failing me on *.67, or announcing is failing on *.194
+	- OK.
+So this might be because of name collision:
+		Received conflicting record [Vidensi\032Jr\.._MintyMint._tcp.local      IN      SRV 0 0 8080 p19dev05.local ; ttl=120] with local record to be.
+Withdrawing.